-Timeline: Implement the program on an ongoing basis throughout the 2021-2029 planning period.
+Timeline: Implement the program on an ongoing basis throughout the 2021-2029 planning period; Post information on accessing fair housing services quarterly on the City's social media pages in English and Spanish beginning January 2023.

 Funding Source(s): County CDBG funds or City General Fund.
 County CDBG funds pay for the services of the Housing Rights Center.